Information on the recovery of Tasmania’s visitor economy for the tourism and hospitality industry

 The enduring partnership between industry and government, T21 has been activated to drive the recovery of Tasmania’s tourism and hospitality industry from COVID-19.

 The Premier’s Visitor Economy Advisory Committee is meeting regularly, supported by the T21 Steering Committee and a dedicated T21 Recovery Working Group.
-We’ll be keeping you updated on the priorities and work of these groups regularly.
-Opportunities for how you can be engaged in the process will also be published.

 Taking the first step towards recovery

 It’s important that you make yourself aware of the current restrictions in place for Tasmania which can be found at www.coronavirus.tas.gov.au.

 We all have a responsibility to keep our staff and guests safe in the COVID-19 environment.
 Read the checklist for operators for information on how to ensure your business is COVID-19 Safe.

 Information to help inform your recovery planning